 Cloud Types: Public, Private, and Hybrid

-As with any IT project, before you move forward with cloud computing, you should conduct a proper assessment of what IT resources your company currently utilizes.
+As with any IT project, before you move forward, you should conduct a proper assessment of what IT resources your company currently utilizes.

 This involves taking a look at your company’s current business objectives, capabilities, and conducting a cost/benefits analysis of implementing cloud computing.